Social Media Content Rights – Understanding Best Ways to Repurpose Users’ Social Content

 The world’s largest “#StarbucksDate: a day for all those singles to mingle” which was introduced by Starbucks is one of the best examples of Implicit Consent.

-In this campaign, customers were invited to join the World’s Largest Starbucks Date at the Starbucks locations all across the globe.
+In this campaign, customers were invited to join the World’s Largest Starbucks Date at Starbucks locations all across the globe.

 If simply put, in implicit consent, participants understand that their content will be shared for a brand’s marketing purpose.

-And therefore a brand doesn’t need to ask for access to show the user-generated content on any other platform.
+And therefore a brand doesn’t need to ask for access to show user-generated content on any other platform.